Retiree benefits

 Does this plan require Prior Authorization?

-Some services may require pre-certification/prior authorizations.
-Your Evidence of Coverage, member contract, will provide you with information on the services that require pre-certification/prior authorizations.
+Some services may require pre-certification or prior authorizations.
+Your Evidence of Coverage, which is your member contract, will outline the services that require pre-certification or prior authorizations.

 Your Prescription Drug